-Amy Schatz is an award-winning director and producer of children's shows and documentaries.
-Her work -- a mix of storytelling, live action, celebrity performances, music videos, animation, and heartfelt interviews with kids -- has earned 8 Emmy Awards, 5 Directors Guild of America Awards, 3 Peabody Awards, Parents' Choice Awards, and others.
+Amy Schatz is an award-winning director and producer of children's shows, series, and documentaries.
+Her work -- a mix of animation, live action, celebrity performances, music videos, and heartfelt interviews with kids -- has earned 8 Emmy Awards, 5 Directors Guild of America Awards, 3 Peabody Awards, Parents' Choice Awards, and others.

 Schatz's shows include the critically acclaimed Classical Baby series and the bedtime classic, Goodnight Moon & Other Sleepytime Tales.
 Most recently, she completed Song of Parkland, a film with the Marjory Stoneman Douglas drama department, and two films about September 11th — In the Shadow of the Towers: Stuyvesant High on 9/11 and What Happened on September 11.
 Among her other projects are The Number on Great-Grandpa’s Arm, a Holocaust story, Saving My Tomorrow, a 6-part HBO series on the environment, produced in collaboration with the American Museum of Natural History, and An Apology to Elephants, a film with Lily Tomlin.

 Additional HBO titles include: A Child's Garden of Poetry, A Family is a Family is a Family, Don't Divorce Me!
 Kids' Rules for Parents on Divorce, ’Twas the Night, Hard Times for an American Girl: The Great Depression, Through a Child's Eyes: September 11, 2001, and Rosie O'Donnell's Kids are Punny.
 Other HBO credits include director on The Music in Me, producer on the 13-part animated Harold and the Purple Crayon as well as Going, Going, Almost Gone!
 Animals in Danger and How Do You Spell God?